Bert le Vack: Racing career

-Bert le Vack rode for Brough Superior and helped keep T. E. Lawrence's Broughs tuned.
+Le Vack rode for Brough Superior and helped keep T. E. Lawrence's Broughs tuned.
 He also rode for the leading manufacturers of the 1920s, including Indian, New Imperial and Zenith, After a time in Birmingham at the New Hudson works, Bert went to Motosacoche and rode for them in the 1914 Isle of Man Tourist Trophy Races.
-Bert won the Brooklands 500 in 1921 on a 1000 cc Indian.
-In 1923 he secured second place in the 1923 Lightweight Tourist Trophy Races with a New Imperial 250 cc – despite a breakdown that meant he had to push the bike half a mile to the finish.
+Le Vack won the Brooklands 500 in 1921 on a 1000 cc Indian.
+In 1923, he secured second place in the 1923 Lightweight Tourist Trophy Races with a New Imperial 250 cc – despite a breakdown that meant he had to push the bike half a mile to the finish.